Raat Baaki Hai

 Raat Baaki Hai is a ZEE5 Hindi thriller movie starring Rahul Dev, Anup Soni, Paoli Dam, Saanand Verma and Dipannita Sharma directed by Avinash Das.
 Based on Atul Satya Koushik’s Hindi play Ballygunge 1990, the film is set in Rajasthan.
 The film is about a murder investigation of a top actress, who was found murdered in the suite of the hotel where she was engaged.

 Plot

-On their engagement night, Kartik Sharma’s fiancé Vaani Chopra is brutally murdered.
-After his Kartik's fiancee is murdered, he becomes the prime suspect as he goes on the run and lands at the palatial house of the King, Raja Sujan Singh.
-There he and Vasuki (his former lover) end up meeting each other after 12 years.
-On the other hand, a sharp-witted cop, Rajesh Ahlawat is roped in to investigate the murder.